osohq/gitclub/README.md

 which all expose a common API that is consumed by a React frontend (in the `frontend/` folder).

 This application is built as an example for the Oso library.
-If you are looking for an example of using [Oso Cloud](https://www.osohq.com/docs), check out [GitCloud](https://github.com/osohq/gitcloud).
+[Oso library](https://github.com/osohq/oso) is now deprecated.
+If you are looking for an example of using [Oso Cloud](https://www.osohq.com/docs), check out
+[GitCloud](https://github.com/osohq/gitcloud).

 ## Backends